twilio/authy-devise-demo/README.md

   rails db:migrate
   ```

-12. Run the server and visit http://localhost:3000/users/sign_up to create an app
+12. Run the server and visit http://localhost:3000/users/sign_up to create a user

   ```bash
   rails server